ebrewe/cpgd-2016/notes.md

 Added shield. need to move it on attack.

 added fireballs for demo that bounce off shield or make you say "ouch!"

+need to add 'active' state to weapon and shield so they don't interact when they aren't supposed to.

+move shield on attack.